crystalsu2008/MayaMiscTools/README.md

     * Set joint orient attribute to zero.
     * Convert Kinect1 Skeleton System to Kinect2.
     * Reset the BindPose to current pose.
+    * Remove the Invalid Intermediate nodes under the selected objects.
+    * Show the Intermediate nodes under the selected objects.
+    * Quick switch between the Final objects and the Origin Intermediate objects.
+It's very useful to do some modify before the Construction History.

 * Others<br>